Eye For Film >> Movies >> The Lost Boys (1987) Film Review

 Few films carry rock soundtracks well, but the context of this one works superbly; likewise its use of biker and goth aesthetics inspired a generation.
 Kiefer Sutherland, as the charismatic vampire rebel whose appeal to Michael is almost as important as Star's, won himself a legion of new fans.
 Most of those who fell for this film when it came out still love it today.
 There's just one problem: it really isn't very good.

 Like all the really successful brat pack movies, The Lost Boys is desperately shallow, but it's also pretentious enough to make that difficult to hide.
 Its moody pontification is impressive to kids, potentially endearing to adults, and amusing the first couple of times, but on repeat viewings it starts to drag, the paper thin plot insufficient to bear its weight.

-Cory Haim is engaging as Sam, and the Frog brothers (Jason Feldman and Jamison Newlander) add much needed humour, but Jason Patric's Michael is far too dull to give a damn about, and his relationship with the vacuous Star (Jami Gertz) is convincing only in so far as we assume she's the first girl ever to have spoken more than two words to him.
-She may be nice to look at, but her personality is barely visible beneath the cliches, and from the very beginning she seems more connected to Sutherland's character; he, in turn, certainly grabs viewers' attention, but only by imitating a succession of better-played movie anti-heroes from ages past.
+Cory Haim is engaging as Sam, and the Frog brothers (Jason Feldman and Jamison Newlander) add much needed humour but Jason Patric's Michael is far too dull to give a damn about, and his relationship with the vacuous Star (Jami Gertz) is convincing only in so far as we assume she's the first girl ever to have spoken more than two words to him.
+She may be nice to look at, but her personality is barely visible beneath the clichés, and from the very beginning she seems more connected to Sutherland's character; he, in turn, certainly grabs viewers' attention, but only by imitating a succession of more impressively delivered movie anti-heroes from ages past.